connexcs/docs/docs/provider-ratecard.md

 **Bulk Edit** Select one or more Provider Cards and click **`Bulk Edit`** to modify multiple cards for settings such as Force Presentation, Dialing, Direction, and Billing Precision.

-**Email** Enter an email address where the CSV file will be sent.

-**Audit Log** Review any changes made to the card settings.
+**Delete** - Delete a Provider rate card by selecting its name from the list and then clicking the trash bin icon.

 ## Add New Provider Rate Cards
 Once created, new **Provider Rate Cards** are completed by either adding rows manually or uploading an existing file.

 1. Click the **`+`** button.
 3. Complete desired fields.
-(For details, see Provider Rate Card Settings() below.)
+(For details, see Provider [Rate Card Settings](https://docs.connexcs.com/provider-ratecard/#provider-rate-card-settings) below.)
 4. Click **`Save`**.
 9. From here, you may add the Provider Rate Card manually or perform a Bulk Upload.